Marcos-A/esfera-acta-extractor/README.en.md

 This means you can:
 - Use the software for any purpose
 - Change the software to suit your needs
-- Share the software with your friends and professional colleagues
+- Share the software with other people
 - Share the changes you make

 But you must: